Locations:

 Outlook / Prognosis

-There is no cure for primary hyperoxaluria.
-The goal is to protect the kidneys by preventing the development of kidney stones and prevent calcium oxalate from forming and depositing in other body tissues.
+There’s no cure for primary hyperoxaluria.
+The goal is to protect your kidneys by preventing kidney stones and calcium oxalate deposits in other body tissues.
+People with enteric and dietary hyperoxaluria can find relief with medication and lifestyle and dietary changes.

-It is critical that people living with hyperoxaluria follow their doctor’s treatment plan and have regular clinical exams with their urologist or primary care provider.
+Your healthcare provider will talk with you about your type of hyperoxaluria and provide a treatment plan to best manage it.
+It’s critical for people living with hyperoxaluria to follow their provider’s treatment plan and have regular exams with their urologist or primary care provider.

 Medically Reviewed